flutter/website/src/get-started/editor.md

 ## Install Android Studio or IntelliJ IDEA

-Android Studio and IntelliJ IDEA offer complete, integrated IDE experience once you install the Flutter plugin.
+Android Studio and IntelliJ IDEA offer a complete, integrated IDE experience once you install the Flutter plugin.

-To install of the following IDEs, follow their instructions:
+To install one of the following IDEs, follow their instructions:

 - [Android Studio][], version 2020.3.1 (Arctic Fox) or later
 - [IntelliJ IDEA Community][], version 2021.2 or later